ThomasHeinrichSchmidt/RadioScripting/README.md

 <s:Body>
 <u:SetVolumeResponse xmlns:u="urn:schemas-upnp-org:service:RenderingControl:1"></u:SetVolumeResponse></s:Body></s:Envelope>
 ````
 and you'll hear the volume decrease, but only briefly, then it gets louder again, at least on my radio.
 To actually change the volume permanently, we have to switch the radio station beforehand.
 This is done similarly as above with ``SetAVTransportURI``.
 But what is the URI we need for the desired station?
 If your radio comes with an internet service that lets you select favorites, then you might be able to get the URI that way.
 On my radio there is a ``/tmp/myradio.cfg`` that contains the radio presets.
-It's best to get the file via FTP because it's not a text file with easy to read content.
+It's best to retrieve the file via FTP because it's not a text file with easy to read content.
 ````
 # ftpput 192.168.178.49 -v -P 2121 /tmp/myradio.cfg myradio.cfg
 ````
 If you look at the file, at the beginning of each 366 bytes record is the name of the radio station and further at the end the URI you are looking for - provided the desired station is included in your presets.
 You can also use [favlist.exe](https://github.com/ThomasHeinrichSchmidt/RadioScripting/blob/main/bin/favlist.exe) from [kayrus](https://github.com/kayrus/iradio) to recreate the presets in [myradio.cfg](https://github.com/ThomasHeinrichSchmidt/RadioScripting/blob/main/bin/myradio.cfg) to your liking using a [playlist.csv](https://github.com/ThomasHeinrichSchmidt/RadioScripting/blob/main/bin/playlist.csv).
 You just have to make sure to encode an ampersand from myradio.cfg in the URI accordingly (e.g. ``id=123&sc=N9XX_AAC`` ➞ ``id=123&amp;amp;sc=N9XX_AAC``).
-Thus equipped, we can now switch to the desired station and adjust the volume as desired.
+Thus equipped, we can now switch to the desired station and adjust the volume as desired (see [SetChannel-1000XmasHits](https://github.com/ThomasHeinrichSchmidt/RadioScripting/blob/main/bin/SetChannel-1000XmasHits.xml)).
 ````
 # cat /tmp/SetChannel-1000XmasHits.xml  | /tmp/netcat -n -w 5  127.0.0.1  52525 > nul
 # sleep 10
 # cat /tmp/SetVolumeLow.xml  | /tmp/netcat -n -w 5  127.0.0.1  52525 > nul
 ````
-Now the volume is actually permanently turned down, which is probably best for the station.
+Now the volume is actually permanently turned down, which is probably best for the station anyway.

 ### Listen to the music
 At first I thought I could detect (with artificial intelligence or Shazam or both) which song is playing and then turn down the volume according to its playing time.
 But very soon I realized that this could not be done with the resources of the radio.
-I might have needed another service on a server to determine the playing time.
+I might have had to use a service on a separate server to determine playing time.
 And worse - it would have taken a few (?) seconds to realize that music was now playing and I needed to reduce the volume.

 So, what to do?